-Overall, the assessment of options concluded that the construction of a double circuit 330kV transmission line from Pinjar to Eneabba is the preferred option.
-This option is estimated to cost (in NPC terms) \$268M for the central load forecast case and \$282M for the high load forecast case.
+Overall, the assessment of options concluded that establishing a double circuit 330kV transmission line from Neerabup to Karara is the preferred option.
+This option is estimated to cost (in NPC terms) \$430M for the central load forecast case and \$444M for the high load forecast case.

-The other viable options were the construction of a double circuit 220kV line, a double circuit 275kV line, and a single circuit 330kV transmission line from Perth to Eneabba, at an estimated cost of \$232M, \$272M and \$238M respectively for the central case load forecast.
-Making these options less competitive was their cost for the high case load forecast, namely \$556M, \$475M and \$429M, respectively.
+The other viable options were the construction of a double circuit 220kV line, a double circuit 275kV line, and a single circuit 330kV transmission line from Perth to Eneabba, at an estimated cost of \$407M, \$448M and \$401M respectively for the central case load forecast.
+Making these options less competitive was their cost for the high case load forecast, namely \$732M, \$651M and \$592M, respectively.